RamyAlmutaeri/Computer-Architecture/Wifi_Car/README.md

-Wifi_Car Project
+In this project, we did a WiFi car.
-this foledr has a code that you will uplode it into Arduino IDE and the library that you will need for this code also it has diagram and the report of project
+This folder has a code source and libraries that need for the code.
+Also, it has a diagram and a report of the project.

-it is a student project in KSU university
+The project was made by three students at King Saud University.